jamesdabbs/.rc/README.md

 ## Bootstrapping

-From your home directory on a fresh install (with python), run
+From your home directory on a fresh install (with the dependencies specified in the Dockerfile), run

     curl https://raw.github.com/jamesdabbs/.rc/master/bootstrap.sh -o bootstrap.sh
     bash ./bootstrap.sh